 Jason hosted a contest, asking all the members to write down every market in Georgia that GMA could target.
 The person with the most solutions written down would receive a prize…but their list had to have a minimum of ten answers.

 No individual in the room managed to come up with more than six solutions…but when everyone pooled their answers, there were over fifty prospects.

 That was a big light bulb moment for many people in the organization.

-Organizations like the Georgia Manufacturing Alliance help manufacturers to meet their neighbors.
+Manufacturing associations like the Georgia Manufacturing Alliance help manufacturers to meet their neighbors.

 Jason has even seen companies sending equipment across the country to be serviced, only to be surprised when he told them that a company in the very same building complex actually offered that same service.